Skip to main content

 Before you begin, ensure that your environment meets the following requirements.

-• You’ll need Node.js 18 or higher installed on your system, along with a package manager such as npm, yarn, or pnpm.
+• You’ll need Node.js 18 or higher | Python runtime installed on your system, along with a package manager such as npm, yarn, pnpm, bun for Javascript runtimes or pip or uv for python runtimes.

 • A valid Fermion API key is required for authentication, which you can obtain from your Fermion Dashboard.